Antony-SS/perception-stack/README.md

 # perception-stack
-A toolbox for offline analysis of timestamped sensor data with a focus on robotics and vision applications.
+A lightweight toolbox for offline analysis of time series sensor data with a focus on robotics and vision applications.
+Built around ros2 and leans on numpy, scipy, and cv2.

+# Design Philosphy

+Everything in this repo is built around the `DataStream` and `BaseInstance` classes.
+Without getting too philosophical, all times series data is made up of a series of __instances__ with a timestamp and index, where each instance is associated with piece of data, like an image.

+The `DataStream` class provides a structured framework for iterating through, and accessing these instances.
+Implementing a subclass of a `DataStream` is as simple as defining the `timestamps` and `make_instance` functions!

+### Ros <-> Python
+When working from ros2 bags, I define a conversion layer between ros messages and the `BaseInstance` data structure because I prefer to work with simple python datastructures.
+See `ros-python-conversions` for examples.
+It makes code much more readable.
+All credit to Michael, my first boss, who introduced me to this design philosophy.

 ## Prerequisites